neweuropeancollege/gitbook-documentation/sales/docs/daily-operations/using-salesforce-at-nec/interaction-auditing/student-recruitment.md

 * The `Email` field should be populated with the email address of the prospective student or applicant.

+### Mandatory Fields

+* While the `Email` field is always mandatory, the `Account`, `Contact`, and `Opportunity` fields are mandatory **only if they exist in the system**.

+### Record Existence

+* If the `Contact` record exists, then the `Account` record definitely exists.
+The same is true in reverse.
+* In cases where `Account` and `Contact` exist, it is highly likely that an `Opportunity` also exists.
+Always verify to avoid missing existing records.
+* **Important**: It is crucial to ensure that if these records exist, they must be selected to avoid creating duplicates and additional work.

 ### Typing and Selecting Records

+* For the `Account`, `Contact`, and `Opportunity` fields, we are looking for the sender's account, contact, and opportunity records.
+* If whichever of these records do not exist, leave them empty.
+The interaction processor will create the account, contact, and opportunity for you, when left empty.
-* For the `Account`, `Contact`, and `Opportunity` fields, you will need to type in the respective search fields to find and select the correct records.
+* If they do exist, type in the respective search fields to find and select the correct records.
-* Each field should be accurately filled to reflect the student's details.

 {% hint style="info" %}
-Are you having a hard time selecting the correct record?
+Struggling to find the correct record among similar ones?
 Here are [ways to make it easier](../../learn-salesforce/finding-records-in-lookup-fields.md).
 {% endhint %}

 ## Finalizing the Record Type Selection